8 Ways to Ensure Your Rental Property is Profitable

 3. Avoid vacancies if you can

-Vacancies kill the profitability of your rental properties.
+Vacancies eliminate the profitability of your rental properties.
 CNN Money suggests that landlords work to keep their rental properties 100% occupied.
 Not doing so costs you big time.
 You’ll pay 8.3% each month that your property stands vacant.

 There are a couple of ways you can do this.
 Make sure that you haven’t priced your property too high.
 It might be better to lower the rent so that the property is easier to rent.
 Also, the minute your property opens up, make sure that you’re taking the steps to get it rented out as quickly as possible.